MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 In model-driven apps, the read-only grid is the default control used to represent rows of data in tabular form.
-In the sitemap, when there'a a table in the subarea, the default layout of that subarea is called, **the grid page**.
+In the sitemap, when there's a table in the subarea, the default layout of that subarea is called, **the grid page**.

    > [!div class="mx-imgBorder"]